 A Word of Caution: Don’t Ignore Dehydration

 In some cases, refusal to drink water can be a sign that something’s seriously wrong with your cat.
-This is especially true if your cat suddenly refuses water, or if it’s accompanied by a drop in energy or reduced appetite.
+This is especially true if your cat suddenly refuses water or is accompanied by a drop in energy or reduced appetite.

-If you try these tricks and still can’t get your cat to drink, or if his water aversion is accompanied by other worrying symptoms, see a vet immediately.
+See a vet immediately if you try these tricks and still can’t get your cat to drink, or if other worrying symptoms accompany his water aversion.

 5 Clever Tricks to Get Your Cat to Drink Water